ndkma/price_predictor_ml/README.md

 # price_predictor_ml
-A price predictor using a machine learning algorithm and a dataset to predict used car price.

-This is a Machine Learning project including a dataset and ipynb file.
-Running the ipynb file trains and runs the model, and a tkinter gui is run at the end, just for fun.
-Observations can be found in the pdf file.
+The "Price Predictor ML" project is a Machine Learning endeavor aimed at creating an accurate model to estimate the prices of used cars.
+By employing regression models, the project showcases the practical application of machine learning in predictive tasks.

+The project includes a dataset and an IPython notebook file, which can be executed to train and run the model.
+At the end of the process, a Tkinter Graphical User Interface (GUI) is displayed for interactive exploration.
+The project's objective is to develop a robust predictive model that utilizes selected features to provide reliable estimates for car prices.
+Detailed observations and findings can be found in the accompanying PDF file, providing insights into the model's performance and its potential real-world applications.